Continuing Education

 Objectives

-To provide participants with the opportunity to develop and to practice intervention tools and techniques
+- to provide participants with the opportunity to practice intervention tools and techniques

-To assist participants to develop their own philosophy and approach to counselling
+- to assist participants in articulating their own philosophy and approach to counselling

 Format